 - Global Business Mobility Visa – Service Supplier Visa – to the UK in line with trade agreements (replaced the T5 International Agreements route)

 - Global Business Mobility Visa- Secondment Worker Visa – to UK firms in high value contracts or investments

 A Health and Care Worker visa allows medical professionals to come to or stay in the UK to do an eligible job with the NHS, an NHS supplier or in adult social care.
 The Health and Care Worker Visa can lead to settlement in the UK after 5 years and applicants can be joined by dependent partners and children.
 Please click here for more information on this visa.

 We also help to obtain the required entry clearance from the home location or complete a “Further Leave to Remain” application for those eligible to switch status while remaining in the UK.

-During this pandemic and changes in immigration rules, we advise and assist our clients with keeping up-to-date and compliant.
+We advise and assist our clients with keeping up-to-date and compliant.

 The Frontier Worker Permit is a new visa route following the UK’s departure from the EU.
 The Frontier Worker is an EU, EEA or Swiss national who is employed or self-employed in the UK.
 It is someone who would have worked in the UK before 31 December 2020.
 They are also known as “cross border workers”.
 Frontier Workers must have permanent residence in their home country and return to that address at least once in the last 6 months or twice in the last 12 months.